 Peroxidation in the Body: A Double-Edged Sword

-Peroxidation is a natural process that occurs in the body as part of normal metabolismImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More.
+Peroxidation is a natural process that occurs in the body as part of normal metabolismMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More.
 For example, immune cells use reactive oxygen speciesImagine oxygen as a life-giving breeze, essential for our survival.
 However, this breeze can sometimes turn into a gust of wind, creating chaos and destruction.
 Reactive Oxygen Species (ROS) are like those turbulent gusts within our bodies.
-They are unstable… Read More (a type of free radical) to destroy pathogens.
+They are unstable oxygen molecules that can damage cells and tissues, much like… Read More (a type of free radical) to destroy pathogens.
 However, when the production of free radicals exceeds the body’s antioxidant defenses, peroxidation can become excessive and lead to oxidative stressOxidative stress is a state of imbalance within the body, where the production of harmful molecules called free radicals outpaces the body’s ability to neutralize them.
-It’s akin to a seesaw tipping precariously, where the reactive oxygen species (free radicals)… Read More.
+It’s akin to a seesaw tipping precariously, where the reactive oxygen species (free radicals) outweigh the antioxidants meant to keep them in check.
+While… Read More.

 Oxidative stress is a state of imbalance between pro-oxidants (molecules that promote oxidation) and antioxidants (molecules that neutralize free radicals).
 Chronic oxidative stress is implicated in various diseases, including:

 - Cardiovascular Disease: Lipid peroxidation can damage the lining of blood vesselsBlood vessels are like tiny pipes or tubes that create a transportation network throughout your body.
 They carry blood, which delivers essential nutrients and oxygen to your cells and removes waste products.
-Think of them as the highways and roads… Read More, contributing to atherosclerosis, the buildup of plaque that can lead to heart attacks and strokes.
+Think of them as the highways and roads that supply your body’s cells with fuel! • Other Names:… Read More, contributing to atherosclerosis, the buildup of plaque that can lead to heart attacks and strokes.

 - Neurodegenerative Diseases: Oxidative damage to neurons is a hallmark of neurodegenerative diseases like Alzheimer’s and Parkinson’s disease.